 E. Other Topics/Issues: DOL believes that the topic areas outlined above are worth examining.
 Are there additional topic areas or issues that the NYSERDA partnership and evaluation teams would like to highlight regarding project and PFS implementation, the outcome payment structure, and/or any other areas?

-There are no further topics to highlight.
+There are no further topics to highlight at this time.